RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Introduction

-In this work, we provide an improved compilation scheme for continuous angle rotation architectures.
-In our compilation technique, we consider the ancillas independent of the data qubit, allowing for sharing of resources between multiple qubits and gates.
-This necessitates making decisions on the dynamic assignment of ancilla since allocating more ancilla for a particular gate operation reduces the expected time to prepare $\ket{m_\theta}$ but constrains the execution of neighboring gates, but allocating fewer ancilla leads to inefficient utilization of the resources.
-To counter this problem, we provide a mechanism to dynamically manage the ancilla that are available for different gate operations, including but not limited to $Rz$ and CNOT gates.
-This approach allows us to flexibly allocate ancilla.
-We also propose a space-time efficient technique that schedules the long-distance gate operations while minimizing the wait time.
-We achieve an average improvement of $2\times$ over a statically compiled execution, even after accounting for classical overheads during dynamic compilation to recompute the best ancilla use.
+In this work, we provide an improved scheduling scheme, \acronym{}, for operations on continuous angle rotation architectures in the near-term FTQC regime.
+In our technique, we consider the ancillas independent of the data qubit, allowing for sharing of resources across multiple qubits and gates.
+This necessitates efficient resource allocation during runtime.
+Allocating excessive ancilla for a single gate operation will starve ancillas for neighbouring gate operations.
+To counter this problem, we propose a mechanism to manage the ancilla allocation in realtime for different gate operations, including but not limited to $Rz$ and CNOT gates, allowing us to flexibly allocate ancilla.
+We also propose a space-time efficient scheduling technique for long-distance gate operations that minimizes wait time.
+We achieve an average improvement of $2\times$ in cycle count over a statically compiled and scheduled execution.
 Our approach can be directly incorporated in any quantum architecture involving non-deterministic execution and/or variable ancilla availability.